Configure DNS for AWS inbound Private Link

 - No manual updates: If VPC endpoint IPs change, Route 53 automatically updates DNS records.

-- Simplifies management: A single configuration handles all workspaces in a region.
+- Simplifies management: A single configuration handles all workspaces in any region.

 Prerequisites